 1980 – 1989

 A few years after transitioning to Melville Corporation, the Marshalls store chain underwent rebranding.
-Since it was very popular then, it had to retain the old design that customers recognized.
-Therefore, the style of the contour font remained the same.
+Since it was very popular at the time, it had to retain the old design that customers recognized.
+Therefore, the contour font’s style remained the same.
 The designers even enhanced the visual effect by increasing the thickness of the white lines drawn inside each letter.
 The blue color changed slightly; its neon shade became a little lighter.

 1989 – 2004

-In the late 1980s, the emblem began to use a modified Optima font with thinner and more elegant letters.
+In the late 1980s, the emblem began using a modified Optima font with thinner, more elegant letters.
 The internal white lines became less relevant: they no longer mirrored each glyph’s shape but were shortened and looked like glares from the light coming from the right.
 The uppercase “M” became tall but retained its recognizable oblique shape.
-The blue color stopped being neon and acquired a dark turquoise shade.
+The blue color stopped being neon and turned dark turquoise.

 The word “Marshalls” was underlined with a red stripe.
-It didn’t have a particular symbolic meaning but was a design element highlighting the brand’s name.
-The decorative stripe created a contrast to enhance the visual interest in the logo.
+It didn’t have a particular symbolic meaning; it was a design element that highlighted the brand’s name.
+The decorative stripe created contrast, enhancing the logo’s visual interest.

 2004 – today

 The company changed the wordmark in the new millennium, removing the red horizontal line.
 The simplification of the design also affected the inscription, which lost its internal white stripes.
-This improved the logo’s legibility and helped to give it a modern and elegant look, consistent with fashionable minimalism.
+This improved the logo’s legibility and gave it a modern, elegant look, consistent with fashionable minimalism.
 The blue color became noticeably darker, which also positively affected the perception of the text.
 Marshalls probably wanted to adapt its emblem to the visual identity of TJX Companies, to which it has belonged since 1995.

 Font and Colors

 The department store chain’s name is in a modified version of the Optima font.
-The inscription is set in bold sans-serif letters, in which straight lines combine with smooth curves.
+The inscription is set in bold sans-serif letters, with straight lines combined with smooth curves.
 The first “M” is slightly tilted to the right, creating a dynamic effect.
 Its mobile form is associated with the brand’s energy and activity.

 The dark blue color of the logo symbolizes trust, reliability, professionalism, and stability.
 It gives confidence and underscores the premium quality of goods Marshalls offers.